Parrots have sensitive respiratory systems and can die suddenly from inhaling toxic substances.

 - All-Clad (stainless steel range only)

-Before purchasing any new cookware, always check the packaging.
-Do not buy cookware labeled as non-stick unless the packaging explicitly states that it is free from all PFASs, including PFOA and PTFE.
-It’s best to contact the manufacturer if the packaging uses ambiguous terminology or doesn’t mention PFASs at all.
+Don’t buy cookware labeled as non-stick unless the packaging explicitly states that it’s free from all PFASs, including PFOA and PTFE.

-Regardless of the cookware you use, your parrot shouldn’t be in the kitchen with you while you’re cooking.
-This is because parrots are sensitive to fumes and gases of any kind.
+Regardless of the cookware you use, your parrot shouldn’t be in the kitchen while you’re cooking because they’re sensitive to fumes and gases.

-While cooking, cleaning, or using any appliance that heats up or emits fumes, you should ventilate your home.
-Open as many windows as possible, and ensure your parrot is three rooms away, behind closed doors.
+While cooking, cleaning, or using an appliance that heats up or emits fumes, you should ventilate your home.
+Crack open some windows and ensure your parrot is three rooms away behind closed doors.